-The sculpture, commissioned as part of a regeneration project, is an interesting work of art for a number of reasons.
-The sculpture finds its base in a traditional equestrian sculpture, but instead of the usual hero, it shows a teenage girl as rider on the horse, a combination of history and future.
+A copy of the magnificent horse of Gough returned to Dublin in a surprising way 20 years later.
+Misneach, Irish for courage, in Ballymun (Dublin), is an equestrian sculpture by John Byrne (2010) showing a modern young female Dubliner on top of a majestic horse.
+The sculpture is an interesting work of art for a number of reasons.
+The sculpture has its roots in a traditional equestrian sculpture, but instead of the usual hero, it shows a teenage girl as the rider of the horse, a combination of past and future.
 The sculpture is also a statement.
-Everyday person can be as much a hero as celebrated public figures.
-The making of this sculpture was also a combination of history and future; traditional skills were combined with the use of state of the art technology.
-The mould of the horse was made in situ on the grounds of Chillingham castle in the UK from Foley’s magnificent Gough statue.
-This mould was then combined with a computer-generated mould of a 17-year-old girl selected as rider, scanned by a 3D laser scanner and cast in bronze.
+Everyday people can be equally heroes as can celebrated public figures.
+The making of this sculpture was also a combination of the future and the past; traditional skills were combined with the use of state-of-the-art technology.
+The mould of the horse was made in situ in the grounds of Chillingham castle in the UK from Foley’s Gough statue.
+This mould was then combined with a computer-generated mould of a 17-year-old girl selected as the rider, scanned by a 3D laser scanner and cast in bronze.